-Getting To Haifa from the Ben Gurion Airport
+How to Get to Haifa from the Tel Aviv or Ben Gurion Airport

-Haifa is located in the north of Israel abut 92 kilometers from Tel Aviv, where Israel’s biggest international airport is (Ben Gurion Airport – almost 100 km (62 miles) away from Haifa).
+Haifa located in the north of Israel abut 92 kilometers from Tel Aviv, where Israel’s biggest international airport is (Ben Gurion Airport – almost 100 km (62 miles) away from Haifa).
 Most of the Haifa tourists arrive to Israel by air, landing at Ben Gurion Airport, where they then find a best way to get to Haifa.

 There is a train station at the Ben Gurion airport with a direct train to Haifa.
 You can simply go out of the airport, get a ticket and hop on a train.
 This way is our favorite.

 - Fast & comfortable: travel time of 1 – 1.5 hours

 - Reasonably priced (41.5 ILS, about $10 to $12 US per person)

 - Free WiFi and electricity on the train